andreykobal/google-ai-avatars/README.md

 ### 11. Conclusion
 **Google AI Avatars** stands at the forefront of a revolution in digital interaction within the gaming and web app industries.
 By bridging the gap between technology and user experience, this project paves the way for a new era of engagement where every interaction feels uniquely personal and profoundly engaging.

-The **Google AI Avatars SDK** is designed to empower developers to create more engaging and realistic interactions in games and web apps.
+The **SDK** is designed to empower developers to create more engaging and realistic interactions in games and web apps.

 ### 12. Resources